Brainz22/L1_sampleGen/README.md

 NEvents=10
 ###----
 ```

+# Submit Jobs

-* Then, we need to copy the proper `...-fragment.py` files into the CMSSW.
+* We need to copy the proper `...-fragment.py` files into the CMSSW.
   -  Inside `L1_sampleGen/12_5_x`, do `cp genConfigs/*.py CMSSW_12_5_2_patch1/src/Configuration/GenProduction/python/`

 * Now, we can run `bash submitJobs.sh`.